Flowpack/neos-dimensionresolver/README.md

 # Flowpack Neos Content Dimension Resolver

+**Hint: for Neos 9, this behavior is mostly implemented in the Core, and https://github.com/Kleisli/Neos.DomainDimensionResolver implements the remaining domain-based behavior**

 ## Introduction

 For a general overview over content dimension, please refer to the respective sections in the Neos manual.